hey-shashikant/Namaste-React/README.md

 - 3000 => SMS       /sms

 useEffect is a react hooks which takes two arguement a arrow function and second arguement is a dependency array.
 It is called when the render cycle is over.
+NOTE : when the render cycle finishes useEffect is called.
+NOTE: Whenver a state variable changes react re-renders the component.